tatut/elf-lang/README.md

 Comments start with `#` and end in newline.

 ```
-"I'm an Elf"  # a string obviously
+"I'm an Elf"  # a string obviously (actually a list of ascii code ints)

 @?            # the ´?´ character (as ascii integer 62)